snapscript/snap/README.md

 the execution flow.
 To minimise start times the parsing and assembly of the source is performed in parallel.
 Once defined the execution graph is joined in to a single executable and static analysis is performed.

+The tools and frameworks required to parse and assemble the source code are all custom and written from the ground up with performance and correctness being the primary goals.
+In most conventional implementations a grammar is used to generate the parser, however for flexibility this implementation processes the grammar at runtime as the program starts, the parser has no prior knowledge of the grammar.
+This architecture simplifies the implementation and makes the language more extensible.

 ##### Scanner

 In the initial phase of compilation the source is passed through a scanner and compressor.
 This removes